 - They don’t pick out their belly-button lint and drop it in the indoor plants

 - They don’t stand in front of an open fridge calling out, ‘I can’t see the cheese!’
 And they don’t cut it

 - They don’t drink orange juice straight out of the container

 - They don’t scratch their nuts

 - They don’t leave the seat up (because they don’t even go to the toilet)

-- They don’t pick their noses or scatter toenail clippings on the carpet
+- They don’t pick their noses and flick the contents willy-nilly, or scatter toenail clippings on the carpet

 - They don’t hoik phlegm (loudly)

 - They don’t check their text messages while you’re talking to them